Elective Home Education Guidance for Local Authorities (England)

-On April 2nd 2019 the Department for Education published new non-statutory guidance for local authorities which can be read here This replaces the 2007/2013 Elective Home Education Guidelines for Local Authorities.
+On April 2nd 2019 the Department for Education published new non-statutory guidance for local authorities which can be read here This replaced the 2007/2013 Elective Home Education Guidelines for Local Authorities.

-NB, close study reveals that the final guidance differs in many significant respects from the draft put out to consultation last year.
+NB, close study reveals that the final guidance differs in many significant respects from the draft put out to consultation in 2018.
 Please ensure that you are referring to/being quoted from the final 2019 version and not the 2018 consultation draft.

 Government Response to Call for Evidence April 2019

 The new guidance was published at the same time as the Government's response to the 2018 call for evidence, including "next steps".
 On the same day the Government also launched a consultation on registration proposals which is dealt with below.